The data files that you define in the configuration file form the

 The files are logically concatenated to form the tablespace.
 There

 is no striping in use.
-Currently, you cannot define where within
+You cannot define where within the

 InnoDB allocates space starting

 from the first data file.

 To avoid the issues that come with storing all tables and indexes

 inside the system tablespace, you can turn on the